Calusa Recovery

 • Emotional numbing makes the person feel disconnected from the environment around them

-• The inability to think clearly makes it difficult to concentrate, make decisions, and solve problems
+• The inability to think makes it difficult to concentrate, make decisions, and solve problems

 • Experiencing psychosis is a severe mental disorder characterized by a loss of contact with reality, delusions, disorganized thoughts, and hallucinations